modkin/Ingress-IITC-Multi-Export/README.md

 IITC needs to be installed.
 See this page for information: http://iitc.jonatkins.com/

-Currently this is not an official IITC Plugin but our plan is to move it onto the official IITC page.

 ## Install
 For installation just click on this link: